-- 1. WHO strongly recommends using LF-LAM to assist in the diagnosis of active TB in HIV-positive adults, adolescents and children: - 1.1. with signs and symptoms of TB (pulmonary and/or extrapulmonary) (strong recommendation, moderate certainty in the evidence about the intervention effects); or - 1.2. with advanced HIV disease or who are seriously ill (strong recommendation, moderate certainty in the evidence about the intervention effects); or
+- 1. WHO strongly recommends using LF-LAM to assist in the diagnosis of active TB in HIV-positive adults, adolescents and children: - 1.1. with signs and symptoms of TB (pulmonary and/or extrapulmonary) (strong recommendation, moderate certainty in the evidence about the intervention effects); or - 1.2. with advanced HIV disease14 or who are seriously ill15 (strong recommendation, moderate certainty in the evidence about the intervention effects); or irrespective of signs and symptoms of TB and with a CD4 cell count of less than 200 cells/mm3 (strong recommendation, moderate certainty in the evidence about the intervention effects).

-For adults, adolescents, and children aged 5 years or more, "advanced HIV disease" is defined as a CD4 cell count of less than 200 cells/mm or a WHO clinical stage 3 or 4 event at presentation for care.
+14 For adults, adolescents, and children aged 5 years or more, "advanced HIV disease" is defined as a CD4 cell count of less than 200 cells/mm3 or a WHO clinical stage 3 or 4 event at presentation for care.
 All children with HIV aged under 5 years should be considered as having advanced disease at presentation.

-&quot;Seriously ill" is defined based on four danger signs: respiratory rate of more than 30/minute, temperature of more than 39 °C, heart rate of more than 120/minute and unable to walk unaided.
+15 "Seriously ill" is defined based on four danger signs: respiratory rate of more than 30/minute, temperature of more than 39 °C, heart rate of more than 120/minute and unable to walk unaided.